noeliavt/Credit_Risk_Analysis/README.md

 ## 2. Learning Model Results

 ### 2.1 RandomOverSampler Model
-The balanced accuracy score is 65%.
+* In this model the balanced accuracy score is 65%.
-The high_risk precision is about 1% only with 62% sensitivity which makes a F1 of 2% only.
+* The high_risk precision is about 1% only with 61% sensitivity which makes a F1 of 2% only.
-Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 68%.
+* Since we have a high number of the low_risk population, its precision is almost 100% with a sensitivity of 69%.

 <p align="center">